white-poto/php_crontab/README.md

 Why use php_crontab
 ------------
-When we have a handful of crontab task, crontab service is enough for us to manager them.
+When we have a handful of crontab tasks, crontab service is enough for us to manage them.
-If we have many crontab task, there will be some problerm like:
+If we have many crontab tasks, there will be some problems like:
-+ The crontab tasks is managed in a text file.
-If there is no comment, it will be hard for fresh man to understand what is it.
++ The crontab tasks are managed in a text file.
+If there are no comment, it will be hard for fresh man to understand what they are.
-+ If the crontab task is distributed in different servers, it is hard to manage them.
++ If the crontab tasks are distributed in different servers, it will be hard to manage them.
-+ If you want to collect logs of crontab tasks, it will not be easy.
++ If you want to collect the crontab tasks' logs, it will not be easy.
-+ Different task of users must written in different files.
++ Tasks of different users must written in different files.
 Based on the above reasons, we need a crontab manager which can manage crontab tasks together and configure the tasks.

 How to use it?
 ---------------
-There is two ways to use php_crontab to manage you crontab tasks.
+There are two ways to use php_crontab to manage you crontab tasks.
-You can just write a php script and add it to the crontab config file with commnad `crontab -e`.
+You can just write a php script and add it to the crontab config file with the command `crontab -e`.
 The php script should run every minute.
-For example `tests/simple.php` Or you can write a php daemon which will run as a service and will not exit until someone kill it.
+For example `tests/simple.php` Or you can write a php daemon script which will run as a service and will not exit until someone kill it.
 It will check the tasks every minute.
 For example `tests/daemon.php`

 Properties